+'''

-reconnect_item (item: gaphas.item.Item, handle: gaphas.connector.Handle, port: Optional[gaphas.connector.Port] = None, constraint: Op tional[gaphas.solver.constraint.Constraint] = None) \rightarrow None Update an existing connection.
+reconnect\item(item: Item, handle: Handle, port: Port | None = None, constraint: Constraint | None = None) \rightarrow None

+'''

+Update an existing connection.

 This is used to provide a new constraint to the connection. item and handle are the keys to the to-beupdated connection.